Racum/uuinfo/README.md

 Hunting for ID formats is a rabbit-hole!
 I published the first version of **uuinfo** with the formats I found on my research.
 If you want to add more formats, please create a [GitHub issue](https://github.com/racum/uuinfo/issues) containing the following:

 - Reference link
-- Size in bytes and the map of bits
+- Size in bits and the map of bits
-- ID examples (at least 2) with its encoded data (timestamp, node, sequence, etc)
+- ID examples (more than one if possible) with its encoded data (timestamp, node, sequence, etc)
 - Alphabet (if applicable)
-- Epoch (if suctom)
+- Epoch (if custom)
 - Source-code (if available)

 The more information I get, the easier will be for me to implement it!